 - (a) Intent.
 The Multi-Family Residential District (R-3) is intended to preserve the traditional building pattern of mixed residential development, which historically has been integrated to form a vibrant, active, and cohesive neighborhood unit.
 This district provides for multi-unit buildings and single family attached units with supporting accessory uses.

 - (b) Use Regulations.

 - (1) Uses by Right.

 - a.
 Accessory buildings and structures 720 square feet or under per acre or 65% lot coverage, whichever is less.

 - b.
 Bed and breakfast.

 - c.
-Home occupations in accordance with Section 16-4-210.
+Home occupations.

 - d.
 Multi-family dwellings, with or without zero property lines.

 - e.
 Parks and open space.

 - f.
 Places of worship.

 - g.
 Public and private schools.

 - h.
 Public buildings, including police and fire stations or government facilities, and civic facilities.

-- i.
-Solar energy systems accessory.
+- Solar energy systems accessory.

 - j.
 Solar energy systems small.

-- k.j.
+- k.
 Two family attached dwelling units.

-- ↓.k.
-Utility facilities minor.
+- Utility facilities minor.

-- m.l.Wireless communication facility ATS in right-of-way.
+- m.
+Wireless communication facility ATS in right-of-way.

-- n.m.
+- n.
 Wireless communication facility eligible facilities.

-- (2) Conditional Review Uses. - a.
-Adult care, day care centers, and senior centers. - b.
-Childcare centers. - c.
-Congregate living health facilities with no more than 6 beds. - d.
+- (2) Conditional Review Uses.

+- Adult care, day care centers, and senior centers.

+- b.
+Childcare centers.

+- c.
+Congregate living health facilities with no more than 6 beds.

+- d.
 Cultural and educational facilities within a structure or outside. - e.
 Gas, oil, and other hydrocarbon well drilling and production (subject to state and local regulations). - f.
 Group homes as defined by Section 31-23-303, C.R.S. - g.
 Medical and dental offices and medical clinics or similar medical use. - h.
-Places of worship. - h.i.
-Solar energy system small. - i-j.
-Sporting courts, tennis courts, swimming pools and other similar structures provided they are located in the rear yard of the lot. - j.k.Utility facilities major. - k.l.
-Vocational/technical schools and Colleges. - h.m.Wireless communication facility towers. - m.n.
-Uses not listed as either uses by right or conditional uses that are similar to and compatible with the intent of the Multi-Family Residential District. - (c) Dimensional Requirements. - (1) Minimum Lot Area: 10,000 square feet. - (2) Maximum Lot Coverage: 65%. - (3) Maximum Gross Density: Eighteen (18) dwelling units per acre. - (4) Minimum Lot Width: Sixty (60) feet. - (5) Minimum Front Setback: Twenty-five (25) feet. - (6) Minimum Side Street Setback: Greater Minimum of fifteen (15) feet plusor one (1) additional foot- for every additional story.three (3) feet of height or fraction thereof. - (7) Minimum Side Setback: Minimum Greater of five (5) feet plusor one (1)-additional foot for every additional story 3 feet of building height or fraction thereof. - (8) Minimum Rear Setback: Twenty (20) feet. - (9) Minimum Setback for Garage Door Facing Alley: Five (5) feet. - (10) Minimum Distance Between Buildings: Twenty (20) feet. - (11) Maximum Building Height: Forty (40) feet.

-- (d) Development Standards. - (1) All development shall be designed to orient egress points, grading and other elements of the development to: - a.
+Places of worship. - i.
+Sporting courts, tennis courts, swimming pools and other similar structures provided they are located in the rear yard of the lot. - j.
+Utility facilities major. - k.
+Vocational/technical schools and Colleges. - I. Wireless communication facility towers. - m.
+Uses not listed as either uses by right or conditional uses that are similar to and compatible with the intent of the Multi-Family Residential District. - (c) Dimensional Requirements. - (1) Minimum Lot Area: 10,000 square feet. - (2) Maximum Lot Coverage: 65%. - (3) Maximum Gross Density: Eighteen (18) dwelling units per acre. - (4) Minimum Lot Width: Sixty (60) feet. - (5) Minimum Front Setback: Twenty-five (25) feet. - (6) Minimum Side Street Setback: Greater of fifteen (15) feet or one (1) foot. for every three (3) feet of height or fraction thereof. - (7) Minimum Side Setback: Greater of five (5) feet or 1 foot for every 3 feet of building height or fraction thereof. - (8) Minimum Rear Setback: Twenty (20) feet. - (9) Minimum Setback for Garage Door Facing Alley: Five (5) feet. - (10) Minimum Distance Between Buildings: Twenty (20) feet. - (11) Maximum Building Height: Forty (40) feet. - (d) Development Standards. - (1) All development shall be designed to orient egress points, grading and other elements of the development to: - a.
 Minimize adverse impacts on any existing or planned residential uses. - b.
-Improve pedestrian or vehicle safety within the site and exiting from it. - c.
+Improve pedestrian or vehicle safety within the site and exiting from it.

+- c.
 Reduce the visual intrusion of parking areas, screened storage areas and similar accessory uses and structures. - (2) All improvements including buildings, walls and fences shall be so sited to complement existing development in scale and location. - (3) The development shall be subject to the applicable site and design standards found in this Chapter.